MicroEJ/docs/Tutorials/tutorialCreateFirmwareFromScratch.rst

 In this tutorial:

-- The target device is a Luminary Micro Stellaris which is emulated by QEMU (LINK TO QEMU STELLARIS).
+- The target device is a Luminary Micro Stellaris which is emulated by QEMU (`QEMU Stellaris boards <https://www.qemu.org/docs/master/system/arm/stellaris.html>`_).
 - The RTOS and toolchain are FreeRTOS and the GNU CC toolchain for ARM.

 This tutorial describes step by step how to go from the FreeRTOS BSP